-Wow!
-What a full day of beautiful sunshine, spectacular sights and interesting people.
-For our second day, we booked The Golden Circle Classic tour with Iceland Excursions.
-Never have I been on such an amazing tour before.
-We managed to take in a Viking size boat load of geographical wonders, historical sites and Icelandic trivia.
+What a full day of beautiful sunshine, spectacular sights and natural wonders.
+For our second day in Iceland, we booked The Golden Circle Classic tour with Iceland Excursions.
+Never have I been on such an amazing tour of natural wonders before.
+We managed to take in a Viking size boat load of natural wonders, historical sites and Icelandic trivia.

 From the scenic landscape of Lake Þingvallavatn to Þingvellir National Park where the Icelandic parliament Albingi was founded in 930 AD, the world´s oldest existing national assembly and also where the tectonic plate boundaries form a breathtaking scenery from out of this world.

-Next was Gullfoss waterfalls, Iceland´s 8th highest at 31 metres, which more than took my breath away When I first stepped out of our van and saw the falls I couldn´t help but feel the pull towards it and the closer I got, the faster I walked and by the time I was right on top of it I could feel the rush of endorphins within It was amazing to stand there beholding nature´s beauty with it´s mist tickling my face, I could have gotten lost in the zen-like moment.
+Next was Gullfoss waterfalls, Iceland´s 8th highest at 31 meters, which more than took my breath away.
+When I first stepped out of our van and saw the falls, I couldn’t help but feel the pull towards it and the closer I got, the faster I walked and by the time I was right on top of it I could feel the rush of endorphin within It was amazing to stand there beholding one of the natural wonders with it´s mist tickling my face, I could have gotten lost in the zen-like moment.

 Just when you think it couldn´t get any better, with Mount Hekla watching over us we headed to the incredible spouting hot springs of Geysir and Strokkur.
 And just like clockwork, every four minutes, Strokkur blew and WOW! is that a sight to see – and smell.
 With the horrid sulfur smell wafting which ever way the wind blew, I´m surprised we didn´t reek when we left.
 Or maybe we did, but so did everyone else or maybe we got accustom to the smell.
 I certainly hope not, I´m sure there is nothing worse than smelling like rotten eggs.